paulxu1234/ameba_docs/source/application_note/mp_image.rst

        :align: center

-    2. Re\-build MP image as described in section 1.1.
+    2. Re-build MP image as described in section 1.1.

     3. Combine encrypted MP image with encrypted normal image as described in Section 1.2.